pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/move-method.md

 Select "type." in "overdraftCharge" of "AccountType"

-#|en| First remove the <code>type</code> field from the method, since the method is inside the class that implements the account type and, therefore, all methods could be called from it directly.
+#|en| First remove the `type` field from the method, since the method is inside the class that implements the account type and, therefore, all methods could be called from it directly.

 Remove selected